-9.1 Where the company carries on a business in Malaysia in respect of a source consisting of an Approved Qualifying Activity under the approved tax incentive, the business shall be treated as a separate and distinct business and source of that company.
+9.1 Where the company carries on a business in Malaysia in respect of a source consisting of a qualifying activity under the approved tax incentive, the business shall be treated as a separate and distinct business and source of that company.

-8 For reduced tax rate, the incentive period refers to the approved years of assessment for the tax incentive.
+7 For reduced tax rate, the incentive period refers to the approved years of assessment for the tax incentive.
 For investment tax allowance, the incentive period refers to the ITA Period.

-- 9.2 The company which carries on a business in respect of the source consisting of an Approved Qualifying Activity under the approved tax incentive shall maintain a separate account for the income derived from such Approved Qualifying Activity for the basis period for each year of assessment. - 9.3 The company shall also maintain separate accounts for qualifying IP income and non-IP income.
+- 9.2 The company which carries on a business in respect of the source consisting of a qualifying activity under the approved tax incentive shall maintain a separate account for the income derived from such qualifying activity for the basis period for each year of assessment. - 9.3 The company shall also maintain separate accounts for qualifying IP income and non-IP income.